-From cats and kittens, cows and calves, to platypuses and puggles, create a list of animals and their baby’s names for a fun and sweet matching game.
+From cats and kittens and cows and calves, to platypuses and puggles, create a list of animals and their baby’s names for a fun and sweet matching game.

-Before the party starts, hide a few pacifiers throughout the party venue.
+Before the party starts, hide a few pacifiers throughout the event venue.
 Tell guests to be on the lookout because if they find a hidden pacifier, they’ll win a prize.

 Blindfolded Diaper Change

 Divide guests into teams and hand over a baby doll, diapers and a blindfold.
 In a relay style, have the teams diaper the doll while blindfolded.